-Spirulina was introduced by NASA.
-The government agency used this blue-green algae as a dietary supplement for astronauts.
-Since then, this miracle superfood has become an integral part of a number of dietary supplements.
-Containing between 55 to 70 percent of protein (much more than sources such as chicken, soybeans, and beef), spirulina is also rich in beta-carotene, a number of body-friendly acids, iron, calcium, and a various amino acids.
+NASA introduced spirulina.
+The government agency used these blue-green algae as a dietary supplement for astronauts.
+Since then, this miracle superfood has become an integral part of many nutritional supplements.

 These tasty nuts offer so many benefits that it would be nuts to not use them in your daily diet (pun intended).